Building lock down device – Part 4 (Kiosk PC mode)

 - Building lock down device – Part 3 (Shared PC mode)

-Last year I wrote a post about Create Windows 10 Kiosk devices using Microsoft Intune – multiple apps, When I wrote that, it was mainly for Windows 10 1803, there are some improvement after that for Windows 1809, like exception for Downloads folder, auto start application, but also have few bugs with Windows 10 1809 that are still not fixed yet.
+Last year I wrote a post about Create Windows 10 Kiosk devices using Microsoft Intune – multiple apps, When I wrote that, it was mainly for Windows 10 1803, there are some improvement after that for Windows 1809, like exception for Downloads folder, auto start application, but also have few bugs with Windows 10 1809.

 Bug 1: Assigned Access multi app doesn’t work if System language is non-English.
 It will log off the kiosk user once they log on.
-But this is fixed in Windows 10 1903.
+(This is also fixed in Windows 10 1903.)